How to survive an Autodesk Audit – Legal tips from the software licensing trenches!

 How much does it cost to defend a BSA or Autodesk audit?

-While some BSA defense law firms might charge $10,000 or even $20,000 retainer fees (and bill hourly which can get quite expensive), we are able to quote you an initial retainer fee much less than this and in some cases, we may be able to fix a low flat rate fee to handle your BSA, SIIA or Autodesk audit.
-While there are other copyright law firms that charge an arm and a leg to be retained, we believe we provide superior services at a reduced and fair FIXED/PREDICTABLE price.
+While some Autodesk or BSA defense law firms might charge $10,000 or even $20,000 retainer fees (and bill hourly which can get quite expensive), we are able to quote you a low flat rate fee to handle the audit.
+While there are other software copyright law firms that charge an arm and a leg to be retained, we believe we provide superior services at a reduced and fair FIXED/PREDICTABLE price.
 With us, you will not get a big legal bill at the end of the case.
 We make having an experienced software technology lawyer on your side AFFORDABLE.
 We have been in business since 2004 and have handled hundreds of copyright infringement cases involving software, photographs, videos (ex.
 Strike 3 Holdings lawsuits in California), jewelry, fonts and other copyrighted materials.

 Contact a federal copyright lawyer to handle your Autodesk licensing audit